-The Parent Company and its subsidiaries (together referred to as "the Group") are principally engaged in consumer and commercial lending activities, lease, sell and buy vehicles, collection services, managing funds and portfolios on behalf of clients, investment banking activities, brokerage activities, providing financial and consulting services and investing in securities and real estate.
+The Parent Company and its subsidiaries (together referred to as "the Group") are principally engaged in consumer and commercial lending activities, lease, sell and buy vehicles, managing funds and portfolios on behalf of clients, investment banking activities, brokerage activities, providing financial and consulting services and investing in securities and real estate

 The consolidated financial statements of Kuwait Finance and Investment Company K.S.C.
-(Public) (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2021 were authorised for issue by the Board of Directors on 10th March 2022 and are subject to the approval of the shareholders of the Parent Company in the Annual General Assembly Meeting.
+(Public) (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2020 were authorised for issue by the Board of Directors on 4 March 2021 and are subject to the approval of the shareholders of the Parent Company in the Annual Meeting of General Assembly.

-The consolidated financial statements for the year ended 31 December 2020 were approved by the Parent Company's shareholders at the annual general assembly meeting ("AGM") held on 5th May 2021.
+The consolidated financial statements for the year ended 31 December 2019 were approved by the Parent Company's shareholders at the annual general assembly meeting ("AGM") held on 25 June 2020.
+No dividends were declared by the Parent Company.